PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 > We win on depth, not breadth, of content.
 We believe a small number of high quality pieces > a larger number of medium quality pieces.

-We use [SEMRush](https://www.semrush.com/) to track and optimize our ranking for the keywords that we think are target customers are using to search for solutions like PostHog online.
+We use Ahrefs to track and optimize our ranking for the keywords that we think are target customers are using to search for solutions like PostHog online.
 If you need access, please ask Andy.

 The top keywords are then used as the basis of our content strategy.
 We bucket our content into three buckets: